 In the 1930’s, agricultural scientist, Charles F. Schnabel noted very high growth and fertility rates in mice after they were fed wheatgrass sprouts.
-Around the same time, surgeons and physicians in highly esteemed American hospitals recorded numerous healing phenomena achieved with this “simple” herb.
+Around the same time, surgeons and physicians in highly esteemed American hospitals recorded numerous healing phenomena by using this “simple” herb.
 Schnabel noted that ailing hens fed fresh, young wheatgrass recovered quickly, grew faster and fertility doubled compared with healthy hens fed standard diets.
-Schnabel’s passion inspired a body of wheatgrass research that continues to this day.
+His passion inspired a body of wheatgrass research that continues to this day.

-The Chlorophyll Myth In 1995, Dr. Chris Reynolds, an Australian medical practitioner, after witnessing rapid improvement and pain relief of an ageing patient’s leg ulcer by applying a wheatgrass extract, began testing it on other medical conditions and injuries.
-His results left him with no doubt about its effectiveness.
-In response to claims that chlorophyll was responsible, he had this to say:
+The Chlorophyll Myth In 1995, Dr. Chris Reynolds, an Australian medical practitioner, after witnessing rapid improvement and pain relief after applying wheatgrass extract to an elderly patient’s leg ulcer, began testing it on other medical conditions and injuries.
+The results left him with no doubt about its remarkable healing properties.
+In response to claims that chlorophyll was responsible, he said:

-Finally, wheatgrass extract is a slightly brown, clear liquid.
-It is not green because there is no chlorophyll left in the extract.
-This is not important because chlorophyll has no known therapeutic benefits.
-Also, fresh wheatgrass juice can be difficult to ingest due its odour and taste.
-By comparison, wheatgrass extract (Supershots) is quite tasty and tolerated by all ages including young children and infants.
+Finally, there is no chlorophyll in our extract.
+This is not important because chlorophyll has no therapeutic ability.
+Also, fresh wheatgrass juice can be difficult to ingest because of its odour and taste, whereas wheatgrass extract (Supershots) is quite tasty and readily tolerated by all ages, including babies and infants.

-Finally, unlike fresh wheatgrass juice, our wheatgrass extract is shelf-stable and still drinkable for at least two years if kept at room temperature.
+Finally, our wheatgrass extract is shelf-stable and effective for at least two years if stored at room temperature.

 >>For remarkably more information about the healing properties of wheatgrass extract, please visit Dr. Chris Reynolds’ website.